Damsith-LK/Web-Development-with-Python/README.md

 ## Flask Steps for running a web server 🚀

 1. Set the environmental variable **FLASK_APP** to the name of flask file: `set FLASK_APP=something.py` (This command is for windows)
-2. Run that flask app using a command
+2. Run that flask app using the command `flask run`
       ```
       flask run
        * Serving Flask app 'C:\Users\Sampath Wijekoon\PycharmProjects\Web-Development-with-Python\my_first_flask.py'